amoh-godwin/Articulae/mds/educative/first_encounter/write_the_python_code.md

 * Create a new file and name it main.py

+* Make sure that main.qml is in the same folder as main.py

-* Open it and write this code in it
+* Open main.py and write the following code in it

 main.py